 Conflict of interest: brokerage firms that have outside ties to a business may not sell that stock

-In his book, Belfort describes how he and his staff agressively sold stock to the public in new IPOs to the NASDAQ in which they held undisclosed interests!
-He describes the silent third-parties through which he held his interests as 'ratholes'.
+In his book, Belfort describes how he and his staff aggressively sold stock to the public in new IPOs to the NASDAQ in which they held undisclosed interests!
+He describes the silent third-parties through which he held his interests as 'rat holes'.

 Much of the book describes the working environment at his brokerage as a little like a zoo - where only the lions get to survive!
-The film Boiler Room shows quite graphically just what this environment was like for the brokers and how they treated clients - which is ultimately their profession and responsibility.
+The films Boiler Room and The Wolf of Wall Street both show quite graphically just what this environment was like for the brokers and how they treated clients - which is ultimately their profession and responsibility.

 Misconduct or fraud?